 A female guppy can be in labor for a couple of hours or even days before giving birth.
 And when they’re ready to drop the fries, the guppy usually hides in a safe place.

 In the wild, two or three generations of guppies occur every year.
 However, it is a totally different process in the aquarium.
 The fries often are in a risk of being eaten by the adult fishes, so specially designed livebearer birthing tanks are available in the market for aquariums.
-Thus, it provides protection to the newborn fries as well as act as a shield to the pregnant females from attracting attention from the males.
+Thus, it provides protection to the newborn fries as well as act as a shield to the pregnant females from attracting attention from the males and other tank mates.

 At birth, guppy fries are deformed and inactive.
 But within a short period, the baby fries start swimming and looking around for food.